Godsmith/trainfinity3/README.md

 ### Issues

-- When train does not have a path, reconnecting the path does nothing
 - Circular tracks with multiple train do not work since they will block each other, and if you artificially split it up into segments trains will probably get deadlocked.
   - Need one-way signs to avoid this.